orellabac/onprem-install/README.md

 # CodeStream OnPrem

 ## Overview
-**CodeStream OnPrem** is a dcoker-ized version of the CodeStream Cloud services which you can install and operate entirely on your own hardware (or cloud service provider).
+**CodeStream OnPrem** is a docker-ized version of the CodeStream Cloud services which you can install and operate entirely on your own hardware (or cloud service provider).
 You only need a linux host OS running Docker.